biocatiit/website/content/pages/about_beamline.rst

 For time resolved data acquisition there is a Struck 3820 multichannel histogramming scaler with 32 inputs.
-For conventional scans there is also a Joerger VCS16 scaler with 16 inputs and a voltage to frequency converter (Hytec VFC 2504, Hytec Electronics Ltd).
+For conventional scans there is also a Joerger VCS16 scaler with 16 inputs.
+There are two fast 100 MHz voltage to frequency (V to F) converters (V2F100, Quantum Detectors) and one slower 1 MHz V to F (Hytec VFC 2504, Hytec Electronics Ltd).
+Most fast experiments are controlled by two SRS DG645 pulse/delay generators (Stanford Research Systems), which together provide up to 8 controllable pulse outputs for controlling shutters, detectors, and other equipment.

 External equipment (area detectors, shutters) can be interfaced to the control system using a digital I/O board (Acromag-9440) with 16 input and 16 output channels.
-To implement PID feedback control loops there is also an Acromag IP330 ADC with 16 inputs Systran DAC with 8 outputs.
 There are 8 current amplifiers (Keithley, model 42) which are interfaced through the RS232 ports on the beamline workstations.
 We have designed simulated EPICS servers for these devices so that they can be accessed from other computers in exactly the same way as the VME modules.

 Two XIA model PF2S2 filter assemblies contain a series of aluminum filters that allow at least 3 decades of beam attenuation (at 12 keV) as well as